Arsova/visualization-module/README.md

 4. Navigate to directory where the project folder 'visualization-module' is located
 5. Run the following command: bokeh serve --show visualization-module

-Note: Steps 1, 2 and 3 only have to be done ones
+Note: Steps 1, 2 and 3 only have to be done once.